• Skip to primary navigation

 10. Nutritional yeast (optional)

-top view of key ingredients used in the recipe: cooked cannellini beans, chopped kale, onion, carrot, garlic, thyme, and tarragon
+The key ingredients used in the recipe: cooked cannellini beans, chopped kale, onion, carrot, garlic, thyme, and tarragon.

 key ingredients: cannellini beans, kale, onion, carrot, garlic, thyme, and tarragon. not pictured: vegetable broth, miso or coconut aminos, and (optional) nutritional yeast